fvlampe/goeveg/cran-comments.md

 * Added \value to all .Rd files
 * Updated references in documentations with DOI links

-Issues leading earlier removal from CRAN were fixed by removal of the concerned function from package
+Issues leading earlier removal from CRAN were fixed by removal of the concerned function from package.
+NMDS is the correct analysis name.

 ## Test environments
 * local windows install, R 4.0.5